xStylistic/CSC207-Group-Project/README.md

 ### Use Case 1: Gain an animal when correctly answers the question
 Interactions 1:
-* User answers the question based on the question type (Textfield or Button)
+* User answers the question based on the question type (Textfield or Button).
 * Use the interactor to check if the question is correct.
 * The program randomly creates an instance of the abstract Animal class and adds the animal to the farm.
 ### Use Case 2: Allow users to view the fun fact about the animal they just obtained